ili-meco/PII-Redaction-Agent/README.md

 ## 📝 License

-This project is provided for educational purposes as part of the Azure AI workshop.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 ## 🤝 Contributing